nchen0/java-cities/README.md

 ## Create a RabbitMQ messaging system with three queues
 * One for secret messages - ALL secret messages go to this queue
+> Whether a message is secret will be randomly decided on message creation.

 * One for cities (cities1)
 * Another for cities (cities2)